TOP

 • Station and Route Safety and Risk Management

 Maintaining the smooth operation of tracks is the core of safety management of THSRC.
 THSRC's track maintenance personnel perform routine inspections after daily train operations.
 In addition to routine track inspections, daily maintenance and examination of THSR facilities includes stations, trains, mechanical and electrical facilities, civil structures, and route safety, which covers the safety inspection of various facilities.
-The actual safety inspection performance in 2022 includes a total of 1,800 turnout inspections, and routine track inspections and track irregularity inspections of 8,421 kilometers.
+At the same time, various professional technologies are used to maintain transportation safety, such as Train Vibration Automatic Measurement, Ultrasonic rail inspection, Rail and turnout grinding and other daily maintenance operations.
+The actual safety inspection performance in 2024 includes a total of 1,800 turnout inspections, and routine track inspections and track irregularity inspections of 8,421 kilometers.

 Other Railway Maintenance Management Plans